Jojó (footballer, born 2001)

-Jorge Miguel Lopes Xavier (born 19 May 2001), known as Jójó, is a professional footballer who plays as a right-back for Moldovan club Sheriff Tiraspol on loan from Liga Portugal 2 club Vizela.
+Jorge Miguel Lopes Xavier (/pt/; born 19 May 2001), known as Jojó (/pt/), is a professional footballer who plays as a right-back for Liga Portugal 2 club Vizela.
 Born in Portugal, he plays for the Cape Verde national team.

 Club career

-Jójó is a product of the youth academies of Amadora, Benfica and Belenenses SAD.
+Jojó is a product of the youth academies of Amadora, Benfica and Belenenses SAD.
 He made his professional debut with B-SAD in a 1–0 Taça da Liga loss to Mafra on 24 July 2021.
 He signed his first professional contract with B-SAD on 6 August 2021.

-On 27 July 2023, recently-relegated to Liga Portugal 2 side Paços de Ferreira announced the signing of Jójó from B-SAD on a season-long loan, with a future option to make the move permanent.
+On 27 July 2023, recently relegated to Liga Portugal 2 side Paços de Ferreira announced the signing of Jojó from B-SAD on a season-long loan, with a future option to make the move permanent.

-On 1 September 2025, Jójó was loaned to Sheriff Tiraspol in Moldova for the season.
+On 1 September 2025, Jojó was loaned to Sheriff Tiraspol in Moldova for the season.
+However, he returned in January 2026 and rejoined the squad.

 International career

-Born in Portugal, Jójó is of Cape Verdean descent.
+Born in Portugal, Jojó is of Cape Verdean descent.
 In May 2024, he was called up to the Cape Verde national team for a set of matches.